-According to legend, the Madonna del Latte Church was constructed on the ruins of a pagan temple dedicated to the God Apollo.
-This temple was supposedly founded by refugees from Greek Amicle.
+The Madonna del Latte Church is said to have been built on the ruins of a pagan temple dedicated to the God Apollo.
+According to the Roman magistrate, it was founded by refugees from Greek Amicle.

-The temple had been destroyed in the year 587 by the Bishop of Fondi, Andrea, and replaced by a niche containing a frescoed image of the Madonna.
+This temple had been destroyed in the year 587 by the Bishop of Fondi, Andrea, and replaced by a niche in which an effigy of the Madonna was placed.

-According to tradition, women who had difficulty producing breast milk used to visit this church to ask the Virgin for help.
-With a large stone on their heads, as a sign of humility, they then scratched the fresco with their nails.
+According to tradition, women who struggled to give their babies milk came to this church to ask the Virgin for help.
+They then had a large stone on their heads as a sign of humility and scratched the fresco with their nails.

-Since the early days of its foundation, the church had always been run by hermits.
-The last one of these hermits died in 1944.
+The small church was run by a hermit from its early days.
+The last of these hermits died in 1944.

 The church is located in the borough of the same name, about 2 kilometers from the center of Lenola.